 Nothing should ever stop a student who wishes to attend college, from going to college.
 Whether that be finances or documentation.
 Nothing should stop you from “soaring to new heights”.

-The Long Beach Latino Civic Association has hosted events called Parent Cafe’s or Cafe de Suenos.
+The Long Beach Latino Civic Association has hosted events called Parent Cafe’s or Cafe de Sueños.
 During these meetings we interviewed participating parents.
-Over 90% of the parents expressed a want for their children to go to college with no idea how to get them through.
+Based on analysis 90% of them expressed a want for their children to go to college with no idea how to get them through.

-Why Did we do all of this Research?
+Why did we do all of this research?

 These 28% of students represent over a third of those who apply.
-In some cases if 2 students apply for the same scholarship, one student being white and the other being Latino, the white student has a 14.2% chance of getting it assuming they don't have something that stands out.
-The other student with all of the same qualifications and the only difference being that the student is latino, that student only has a 9.1% chance of getting the same scholarship.
+In some cases if 2 students apply for the same scholarship, one student being white and the other being Latino.
+The white student has a 14.2% chance of getting it, assuming they don't have something that stands out.
+The other student with all of the same qualifications and the only difference being that the student is Latino, it provides them a 9.1% chance of getting the same scholarship.
 According to the article Scholarships: Who Gets Them And Why? on npr.org white students are more likely to be involved with sports and that scholarship providers are more likely to give scholarships to those they relate to.